HDI-Project/ATMSeer/README.md

-# ATMSeer: Visual Exploration of Automated Machine Learning
+# ATMSeer: Increasing Transparency and Controllability in Automated Machine Learning

 ATMSeer can help you monitor, analyze, and refine an AutoML process in real time.